Unsupervised Contrastive Learning with Simple Transformation for 3D Point Cloud Data: Experimental Results

 \textbf{Pretraining evaluation.} In addition to the above evaluation using a linear classifier, we further utilize the pre-training evaluation to demonstrate the efficacy of our unsupervised contrastive representation learning.
 Specifically, we also select PointNet and DGCNN as the backbone, in which the part before and including the global feature is regarded as the base encoder, and the remaining classification branch (i.e. several mlp layers) as the projection head.
 After our unsupervised representation training, we initialize the corresponding network with the unsupervised trained model, and then perform the supervised training.
-Table \ref{table:classification} shows the comparison results of our method and the state-of-the-art 3D object classification techniques (both unsupervised and supervised).
+Table \ref{table:classification_supervised} shows the comparison results of our method and the state-of-the-art 3D object classification techniques with supervised training.

-The pretraining evaluation based on our unsupervised representation learning and the backbone of PointNet sees an improvement over the original PointNet, increased from $89.2\%$ to $90.44\%$ ($1.24\%$ increase) on ModelNet40.
-Regarding ModelNet10, the accuracy of PointNet as our backbone for pretraining evaluation is $94.38\%$, which is on par with the supervised 3D-GCN ($93.9\%$) and outperforms some unsupervised methods.
+The pretraining evaluation based on our unsupervised representation learning sees an improvement over the original backbone network, increased from $89.2\%$ to $90.44\%$ ($1.24\%$ increase) with PointNet and from $92.2\%$ to $93.03\%$ ($0.83\%$ increase) with DGCNN on ModelNet40.
+Regarding ModelNet10, the accuracy of PointNet as our backbone for pretraining evaluation is $94.38\%$, which is on par with the supervised 3D-GCN ($93.9\%$).
 It is interesting to see that our method (DGCNN as backbone) is the best one on ModelNet10 in the pretraining evaluation, while the second best is achieved by two very recent supervised methods (Neural Implicit \cite{fujiwara2020neural} and PointASNL \cite{yan2020pointasnl}). \cite{fujiwara2020neural} even used a large weight matrix as the input for classification training.
 For ModelNet40, our method (DGCNN as backbone) achieves $93.03\%$, outperforming almost all techniques including both supervised and unsupervised ones.
 For example, our method in this case outperforms the very recent supervised methods including 3D-GCN \cite{lin2020convolution}, Neural Implicit \cite{fujiwara2020neural} and PointASNL \cite{yan2020pointasnl}.

 Compared to using PointNet as backbone, taking DGCNN as backbone achieves a better classification accuracy, for example, $95.93\%$ versus $94.38\%$, $93.03\%$ versus $90.44\%$.
 Similarly, we believe this is mainly because DGCNN exploits richer information than PointNet.